 - Eating pickled ginger regularly will help prevent acid reflux.

 Ginger is the safest, most natural way to treat acid reflux.
+Other than ginger, oatmeal is a great home remedy for acid reflux as well.
 If it does not cure your symptoms, see a doctor immediately.
 Do you know of any other methods for treating acid reflux with ginger?
 Tell us about it!